ODN 1826 - TLR9 Agonist

 Class B CpG oligonucleotide - Mouse TLR9-preferred ligand

-ODN 1826 is a Class B CpG oligonucleotide (ODN) with a preference for the mouse Toll-like receptor 9 (mTLR9).
-ODN 1826 is a short synthetic single-stranded DNA molecule containing unmethylated CpG dinucleotides (CpG motifs).
-It contains a full phosphorothioate backbone and is nuclease-resistant.
+ODN 1826 is a Class B CpG oligonucleotide (ODN) with a preference for mouse Toll-like receptor 9 (mTLR9).
+ODN 1826 is a short synthetic single-stranded DNA molecule containing a full phosphorothioate backbone (nuclease-resistant) and several unmethylated CpG dinucleotides (CpG motifs).
 These synthetic unmethylated CpG motifs mimic microbial DNA and act as immunostimulants via TLR9.
+ODN 1826 is widely used for activation of B cells, induction of pro-inflammatory cytokines (notably IL-6 and TNF-α) and in vaccine studies to enhance T-helper type 1 (Th1) response.

 More details More details